According to its devotees, Bikram yoga benefits are many, and they exceed those of other types of yoga.

 Comprising 26 postures, or poses, and two breathing exercises, these focus on every part of the body, including the muscles, joints, tendons, ligaments, glands and internal organs.

-*NB Hot yoga, including Bikram, should not be undertaken by children or pregnant women and anyone prone to dizzy spells.
+*NB Hot yoga, including Bikram, should not be undertaken by children or pregnant women and anyone who is prone to dizzy spells.

 People who are over the age of 60 who haven’t done hot yoga before should consult with a medical professional before taking a Bikram yoga class.
 Likewise, anyone who suffers from high or low blood pressure and anyone with diabetes.